What is an advanced apprenticeship?

 Advanced apprenticeships (also known as level 3) are equivalent to completing 2 A-levels.
 Often following on from an intermediate apprenticeship, advanced apprenticeships offer further training and qualifications, more money, and the chance to move on to both higher and degree apprenticeships in the future.

 Advanced apprenticeships are at minimum 12 months long, with the average length of a full apprenticeship being 2-4 years.
-Advanced apprenticeships can be highly competitive in a number of industries, as they offer a way to develop specific work-based skills and experience in a particular field.
+They can be highly competitive in a number of industries, as they offer a way to develop specific work-based skills and experience in a particular field.

 How do I get an advanced apprenticeship?